Definition of a Service Animal

 Areas of Safety

-There are certain instances when it may be considered unsafe or unhealthy for animals in such places as medical facilities, laboratories, mechanical rooms, food preparation areas or any other place where the health or safety of the animal, the partner or others may be threatened.
-When it is determined unsafe for the team to be in one of these areas, reasonable accommodations may be provided to assure the partner equal access to the activity.
+There are certain instances when it may be considered unsafe or unhealthy for animals in such places as medical facilities, laboratories, mechanical rooms, food preparation areas or any other place where the health or safety of the animal, the handler or others may be threatened.
+When it is determined unsafe for the team to be in one of these areas, reasonable accommodations may be provided to assure the handler equal access to the activity.

 Plymouth State University personnel shall not be required to provide care or food for any Service Animal including, but not limited to, removing the animal during emergency evacuation for events such as a fire alarm.
 Emergency personnel will determine whether to remove the animal and may not be held responsible for the care, damage to, or loss of the animal.